EDA RLF Award Flexibilities for EDA RLF Recipients Frequently Asked Questions

 - Net RLF Income (suspension of this measure does not authorize use of the RLF capital base for administrative expenses, which continues to require EDA’s prior written approval)

-Because Risk Analysis System ratings are generated using data provided at the end of an RLF recipient’s fiscal year, and RLF recipients’ fiscal years vary, the dates of the two rating cycles during which the scoring of the four risk measures would be suspended would vary by RLF recipient.
-For example, for RLF recipients with fiscal years ending June 30, the four risk measures will not be scored for the fiscal years ending June 30, 2020, and June 30, 2021.
+Because Risk Analysis System ratings are generated using data provided at the end of an RLF recipient’s fiscal year, and RLF recipients’ fiscal years vary, the dates of the three rating cycles during which the scoring of the four risk measures would be suspended would vary by RLF recipient.
+For example, for RLF recipients with fiscal years ending June 30, the four risk measures will not be scored for the fiscal years ending 06/30/20, 06/30/21, and 06/30/22.

 Suspending scoring for four of the fifteen measures of the Risk Analysis System reduces the total number of points available from 45 points to 33 points.
 This requires a temporarily modified risk-rating rubric: